binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### Seccomp {#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-seccomp}

-First you need to make sure your Docker instance was built with SecComp.
+First you need to make sure your Docker instance was built with Seccomp.
 Using the recommended command from the CIS Docker Benchmark:

 {linenos=off, lang=Bash}
     docker ps --quiet | xargs docker inspect --format '{{ .Id }}: SecurityOpt={{ .HostConfig.SecurityOpt }}'
     # Should return without a value, or your modified seccomp profile, discussed soon.
-    # If [seccomp:unconfined] is returned, it means the container is running with no restrictions on System calls.
+    # If [seccomp:unconfined] is returned, it means the container is running with
+    # no restrictions on System calls.
     # Which means the container is running without any seccomp profile.

 and your kernel is [configured with `CONFIG_SECCOMP`](https://docs.docker.com/engine/security/seccomp/):